eobeob10/eobeob10.github.io/_posts/2022-01-21-KnightCTF-2022-write-up.md

 ### Starters

-During this CTF, i've chosen to publish write-ups for Networking, OSINT, Web, and some other challenges here-and-there.
+During this CTF, i've chosen to publish write-ups for Networking and  OSINT.

 ---